The Patch tool helps eliminate pesky spots and marks on photos.

 The black tones directly around the Pīwakawaka here are a bit too dense.

-Also like all post-production techniques, less is more.
-Just because you can use the patch tool, doesn’t always mean you should.
-Stick to using the patch tool for small areas as a way to enhance your photographs.
+Like all post-production techniques, less is more.
+Sometimes imperfections in a photograph help to tell the full story.
+Just because you can use the Patch tool, doesn’t always mean you should.
+Stick to using it for small areas as a way to enhance your photographs.